drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 {% endfor %}
 {% endhighlight %}

 I'm limiting the outputs to 3.
 If not, the whole page will be filled with titles.
 Here, ``pot`` is just a variable.
-People generally use ``post`` in its place.
+We generally use ``post`` in its place.
 You can use any word that you fancy.

 You can also fetch titles manually (not recommended!)